steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 ---
 title: "Step by Step Guide to Improving Cohesion in Elixir"
 date: 2020-05-25T11:04:29-04:00
-draft: true
+draft: false
 ---

 It is the kind of code that makes you squint.
 It could be that stray business logic in a controller, a view that queries the database, or even two intertwined features that change for different reasons.
 I am talking about code that is hard to read.

-Code that confuses us and our teammates often has one property, it lacks Cohesion.
-But what is Cohesion?
-And what does applying it look like?
+Cryptic code slows everything down.
+It is the thing that makes a seemingly simple feature take weeks.
+Though we all can recognize unreadable code, it seems to keep showing up in our code-bases.
+This has to do with a lack of Cohesion.
+In the remainder of this article we explore the concept of Cohesion, and how we can use it to start taking control of messy parts of our code.

 # What is Cohesion?

-Hard to read code often jumbles unrelated concepts together in one place, requiring the reader to juggle multiple ideas.
+Hard to read code often jumbles unrelated concepts together in one place, requiring the reader to juggle multiple ideas in their mind.
 This puts the responsibility on the reader to figure out what is relevant, and what is not.
-In short it is not Cohesive.
+And that is not fun.

-That is the point, Cohesive code is related elements, in the same function or module.
+Cohesive code doesn't make the reader think, it puts code that is related together in one location.
+Unrelated code is placed at a distance.

 Let me make this more concrete, take a look at the module below.
 And ask yourself, “Is the `is_admin/1` function related to the `determine_score/3` function?”

 You probably answered, “Nope.”
 And you would be correct.